public-key-cryptography/public-key-editor/README.md

 	Email server programs could also be upgraded so that POP mail clients could change the state of the messages on the server by using a POP mail command such as STAT m n where m is the message number and n is a state from 0 to 9.
-The LIST command returns an enumerated list of sizes but could also return the message state number after each message size such as 1 size 0 \n 2 size 2
+The LIST command returns an enumerated list of sizes but could also return the message state number after each message size such as 1 size 0 \n, 2 size 2
-	\n 3 size 1 ...
-This would be backward compatible with the Pop protocol because it would only display a number if a user changes the state of a message.
+	\n, 3 size 1 \n, ...
+This would be backward compatible with the POP mail protocol because it would only display a number if a user changes the state of a message.

 	Or the email headers could include a stat:0,1,2,...,9 or stat=0,1,2,...,9 variable so that the mail program or email header class could parse the header for the message state just as it parses